rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 ### Configuring Environment Variables

-You can set environment variables to individual steps.
+When configuring a pipeline, you can use environment variables to configure the step's script.

 {{% tabs %}}
 {{% tab "By UI" %}}
-1. Go to a step's configuration page.
+1. From the context menu, open the project for which you've configured a pipeline.
+Then select the **Pipelines** tab.

+1. From the pipeline in which you want to use environment variables, select **Ellipsis (...) > Edit Config**.

+1. Click the  **Edit** icon for the step in which you want to use environment variables.

-2. Click `Show advanced options`.
+1. Click **Show advanced options**.

-3. Under `Environment Variables` click `Add Variable` button.

-4. Fill in the name/value of the variable.
+1. Click **Add Variable**, and then enter a key and value in the fields that appear.
+Add more variables if needed.

+1. Edit the script, adding your environment variable(s).

-5. Click `Save`
+1. Click **Save**.

 {{% /tab %}}

 {{% tab "By YAML" %}}
 ```yaml
 # example